1924–25 Boston Bruins season: Offseason

 Ross nicknamed the team "Bruins", which also went along with the team's original uniform colors of brown and yellow, which came from Adams' grocery chain.
 Most of the Bruins' players for its inaugural season were signed from the Pacific Coast Hockey Association and the Western Canada Hockey League.
+The first player to sign for the Bruins was defenseman Herb Mitchell, who signed for the Bruins on November 2, 1924.

 The Bruins first saw action in an exhibition game against the Saskatoon Sheiks of the Western Canada Hockey League on November 29, which was then Thanksgiving; it was the first professional match held in Boston Arena.
 Boston lost the game 2–1.

 Subsequently, leaks in the Arena's cooling system forced the team to practice in Montreal in the runup to the season opener.